 Here are some real-world examples of competitive benchmarking that demonstrate its effectiveness:

 - Coca-Cola vs. Pepsi: These beverage giants regularly benchmark their advertising strategies, global market reach, and product diversification.
-By analyzing business processes, Coca-Cola can identify unique selling points such as its sustainability initiatives in packaging, which set it apart from Pepsi’s efforts to reduce plastic waste.
+By comparing their internal processes and product features to their leading competitors, Coca-Cola can identify unique selling points such as its sustainability initiatives in packaging, which set it apart from Pepsi’s efforts to reduce plastic waste.

 - Amazon vs. Netflix (Content Streaming): Both companies operate in the entertainment space but benchmark different aspects of their services.
 While Netflix benchmarks its original content spend against competitors like HBO, Amazon Prime Video may focus on subscription metrics and customer churn rates.